noodldocs/noodldocs.github.io/nodes/standard/timer.md

 # Timer

-A timer that can be used to delay actions
+A timer that can be used to delay actions.

 ![](timer.png)